Image of a patient in a wheelchair

 Living Well at St Barnabas House

-In Spring 2021, we introduced a new Living Well service.
-This innovation in care aims to enhance the support available for patients recently diagnosed or requiring help with early symptoms, with the number and type of sessions continuing to grow and diversify.
+In 2021, we introduced a new Living Well service.
+This innovation in care aims to enhance the support available for patients requiring help with symptoms.
+The number and type of sessions continues to grow and diversify.

 Having a hand massage